machinateur/android-chrome-tab-transfer/README.md

 * [Android Debug Bridge](https://developer.android.com/studio/command-line/adb)
   (platform tools including the `adb` executable)

 Make sure to add the location of the platform tools to the `PATH` environment variable.
+Also make sure to activate the usb debugging feature under developer options on your android phone and to connect it to your computer.

 ## Installation